Bathrooms themselves aren’t toxic, but you will be surprised to know that many of the products you use in the bathroom contain toxins.

-The deeper you dig, the more products you find that we commonly use that contain toxins that are harmful to our health.
+The deeper you dig, the more products you will find that contain toxins that are harmful to our health.

 From products that we use to beautify and clean ourselves to those that we use for cleaning the bathrooms, everything contains some exposure to the toxins that pose harm to human health.

-Be careful and mindful when purchasing the products and try to use toxic free cleaning products whenever you can.
+Be careful and mindful when purchasing products and try to use toxic-free cleaning products whenever you can.

 Look for alternatives like essential oils to both help you clean and detox your medicine cabinet.